axelmierczuk/malicious-url-detection/README.md

 - https://www.kaggle.com/datasets/siddharthkumar25/malicious-and-benign-urls **[2]**

 *`It seems like the models that were trained may have been over fit.
-Results may not be optimal`*
+Results may not be optimal.`*

 ## Models